By Piyali Syam, Editor – Google Author

 Enjoy and appreciate how the diversity within your family enriches the whole tapestry of your life!

 If you need help bringing your new family together, consider step-parent counseling with PARC.
 Our experienced and compassionate therapists can help you manage the nuances of blending family life.
-Call us on 212.289.0295 – our offices are open 7 days a week, including weekends.
+Call us at 917-340-7592.
+Our offices are open 7 days a week, including weekends.